Statement on Discrimination and Harassment

 Sexual Assault, Domestic and Dating Violence, and Stalking Prevention Training

 Federal law requires that colleges and universities provide sexual assault, domestic and dating violence, and stalking prevention training to all new incoming students.
-Wilson Community College has contracted with Workplace Answers, a national leader in such training, to make this important online training available to our students.
+Wilson Community College has contracted with SafeColleges, a national leader in such training, to make this important online training available to our students.

-Please use the following self-registration portal to access the training: https://slate.workplaceanswers.com/wilsonccstudents/
+Please use the following link to access the training: https://wilsonccstudents-nc.safecolleges.com/login

-You must use your College email address.
+Login with the same username and password used to access Wilson CC Moodle or Student Planning.
 Once you access and begin the training, you can stop and start as your schedule allows.
-When you log back in, use your College email address and it will pick up where you left off.
+When you log back in, it will pick up where you left off.

 Title IX Statement